There is no agony like bearing an untold story inside of you.

 Relationships: How to understand your feelings, trust your experience, and feel more connected to others and yourself.

-• You grew up experiencing family conflict, separation, intense stress, or childhood emotional neglect, and now you find yourself ambivalent about relationships or feel like you don’t know how to invest in a real relationship, whether you’re in one or not.
+• You grew up experiencing family conflict, separation, intense stress, or childhood emotional neglect, and now you find yourself ambivalent about relationships, whether you’re in one or not.

-• You tend to give more than you receive, personally or professionally, and feel resentful or exhausted.
+• You tend to overextend yourself, personally or professionally, and feel resentful or exhausted—and yet asking for and receiving support also feels hard.

-• Your early caregivers didn’t understand how to support you emotionally, leading you to doubt or ignore your own feelings and needs.
+• Your early caregivers didn’t understand how to support you emotionally, leading you to doubt or minimize your own feelings and needs.

 Identity: How to reconcile your personal identity with external messages and conditioning, who you were told you are.